Edited by: Keri Stooksbury

-This modern 68,000-seat stadium is conveniently located downtown and has great views of the Seattle skyline.
-There is always something going on at Lumen Field, whether it be a Seahawks or Sounders game, concert, or a show at the attached Washington Music Theater (WAMU Theater), so it’s worth checking out what might be interesting for your family.
+This modern 68,000-seat stadium is conveniently located downtown and has excellent views of the Seattle skyline.
+There is always something going on at Lumen Field, whether it be a Seahawks or Sounders game, a concert, or a show at the attached Washington Music Theater (WAMU Theater), so it’s worth checking out what might be interesting for your family.

-For the younger sports fans, a visit during a Seahawks gameday could be fun as fans are known as the “12th Man” and have twice broken the Guinness World Record for loudest crowd roar at an outdoor stadium!
+For the younger sports fans, a visit during a Seahawks gameday could be fun as fans are known as the “12th Man” and have twice broken the Guinness World Record for the loudest crowd roar at an outdoor stadium!

 17. T-Mobile Park (Seattle Mariners, MLB)

 Spending the day at the ballpark is a great family activity, and that is no different at T-Mobile Park (formerly known as Safeco Field) in Seattle.
-Located in the SoDo neighborhood, this stadium features a retractable roof, so even if the weather is bad, you can still catch a game.
+Located in the SoDo neighborhood, this stadium features a retractable roof, so even if the weather is terrible, you can still catch a game.

 If your kids think a baseball game is too long and boring to watch, there is plenty for them to do throughout the ballpark.
 They can head down to The Moose Den in center field and “Meet the Moose” for photographs and autographs with the Mariner Moose mascot.